morelinq/MoreLINQ/README.md

 Returns a sequence consisting of the head element and the given tail elements.

+### Deconstruct

+Deconstructs initial elements (up to 16) of a sequence into given variables.

+This method has 15 overloads.

 ### Assert

 Asserts that all elements of a sequence meet a given condition otherwise